 Background: In the 2012/2013 Mid-year Economic and Fiscal Outlook (MYEFO), the Government stated it “will reform the levy imposed on self-managed superannuation funds (SMSFs), by ensuring the levy is collected from SMSFs in a more timely way…”.

 For the record, if you run your SMSF properly, very little of this ATO levy goes towards regulating your super fund.
-The majority of the money raised goes towards investigating and monitoring the SMSFs that are not doing the right thing, and a big chunk of the money raised chased criminals who rip off Australians with super accounts with large super funds (that is, APRA-regulated super funds).
+The majority of the money raised goes towards investigating and monitoring the SMSFs that are not doing the right thing, and a big chunk of the money raised chases criminals who rip off Australians with super accounts with large super funds (that is, APRA-regulated super funds).
 These criminals help naïve Australians to access superannuation benefits from large funds, or simply steal identities of super fund members.
 The cost of monitoring this activity has very little to do with legitimate SMSFs, and has more to do with poor reporting and processing systems of the larger super funds.

 SMSF sector not the honey pot for the industry